semtu/Automatic-data-source-collector/README.md

 # Automatic data source collector (foreign articles)

 A web crawler for Pubmed:
--take a disease name as input
+- take a disease name as input
--find articles on the disease name in a foreign language (preferably from Pubmed) -translate their title and body paragraphs to English.
+- find articles on the disease name in a foreign language (preferably from Pubmed)
+- translate their title and body paragraphs to English.

 To run:
 - Install dependencies